DNP - Adult-Gerontology Primary Care Nurse Practitioner Track

 NURS 648 - Advanced Pharmacology (3)

 This course focuses on the concepts, principles, and application of pharmacotherapeutics used in the management of health problems encountered in primary care.
 Emphasis is placed on theories and principles of pharmacokinetics, pharmacodynamics, and pharmacogenetics, which provide a foundation for critical thinking, and the application of research finding.
-The focus on pharmacology is aimed at the treatment of acute and chronic health problems in populations over the life span.
-Prerequisite NURS 612 or 613.
-Note, this course has proctored exam(s).
+The focus on pharmacology is aimed at the treatment of acute and chronic health problems in populations over the lifespan.
+Prescriptive authority for nurses is explored.

 NURS 646 - Advanced Physical Assessment (3)

-This course builds upon the student's previous health assessment knowledge offering more advanced health assessment content to provide the foundation for advanced professional nursing roles.
+This course builds upon the student?s previous health assessment knowledge offering more advanced health assessment content to provide the foundation for advanced professional nursing roles.
 This course emphasizes knowledge of health assessment, including physical, psychosocial, spiritual health assessment, risk assessment, and functional assessment in diverse populations in the promotion of health and prevention of disease.
 To maintain a nursing focus on patient responses to health, illness, or the threat of illness, the nurse must exhibit effective communication and client teaching, which is incorporated throughout the course.
 The importance of effective documentation and health record keeping is included.
-Prerequisite NURS 612 or 613.

 NURS 698 - Diagnostic Methods for the Nurse Practitioner (2)

 This course introduces the practice of primary health care.
-Principles of safety, quality, and the art of diagnosis and treatment, population health, cultural competency, oral and written communication, and billing and coding.
+Principles of safety, quality, and the art of diagnosis and treatment influencing care delivery will be addressed.
+These include fundamentals in the art of diagnosis and treatment, population health, cultural competency, oral and written communication, and billing and coding.
 This course has a required basic office procedure skills and assessment lab of 16 hours.
-Note, this course has proctored exam(s).

 NURS 701 - Primary Care I (4)